hofjs/hofrouter/README.md

 # Hof.js router

 Hof.js router is a modern routing framework that was designed to be used with [Hof.js](https://github.com/hofjs/hof).
 It is an open source project of Hof University of Applied Sciences and was created by Prof. Dr. Walter Kern.
-It is maintained by [Hof.js contributors](https://github.com/hofjs/hof/graphs/contributors).
+It is maintained by [Hof.js router contributors](https://github.com/hofjs/hofrouter/graphs/contributors).
 Contact us if you are a student of Hof University of Applied Sciences and would like to contribute.

 ## Contact
 * Organization: https://www.hof-university.com